 - Organizing Cards: Casino tables, online poker platforms, and home games sometimes use a standardized suit order to organize hands visually.
 This can be especially helpful when players view their cards with suits arranged from high to low (spades to clubs), providing a consistent visual format.

-The Poker suit order does not affect hand rankings.
+Nevertheless, poker suit order does not affect hand rankings.
 A full house, flush, straight, or hand type will always rank based on card ranks rather than suits.
 This holds for both high and low games across almost all poker variants.

 In competitive poker, hand rankings are absolute, and if players have the same hand, they split the pot instead of deciding the winner based on suit order.
 This is why the question “What is the highest suit in Poker?” is mostly relevant in non-standard situations or friendly games where suit-based tiebreakers are occasionally used.